NachBehotegui/NachBehotegui/README.md

 ### 🤓  About Me:

-- 🎮  I spend almost half of the day playing videogames
+- 🎮  I spend almost a couple of hours in the day playing videogames

 - 👀  Spending time between Game Tester App or testing games